swissi2000/ProbeApp-Test/docs/TripMap.md

 * Blue Pre-Trip-Travel Bandwidth.
 This marks the shortest distance the touch probe tip will overtravel the bore before a trip signal is recognized by the control.
 In this example, the minimum pre-travel distance is 37 micrometers which can also be seen on the printed scale.

 * Green Trip-Bandwidth.
 This area marks the bandwidth from the shortest to the longest distance from the bore center before a trip signal was recorded.
-In this example, the variance between the shortest and longest measurement is 4o micrometers.
+In this example, the variance between the shortest and longest measurement is 40 micrometers.
 This variance cannot be compensated for with a probe calibration process.
 If you now just take the medium of the trip-bandwidth, the average probing accuracy cannot be better than 0.02mm.
 This can be slightly improved by using the average of all the pre-trip-travel measurements rather than just the medium of the error.
 Interesting on this map is to see how the 3-leg trip machanism does impact the trip pattern as the pre-trip-travel tends to be much longer in the leg-areas.
-Use this map to find the best position of your Touch Probe where the pre-trip-travel variance in the X+/X- and Y+/Y- direction is the lowest.
+Use this map to find the best position of your Touch Probe where the pre-trip-travel variance in the X+/X- and Y+/Y- direction is the most uniform.
+If you can't find a position that has an acceptable uniformity in all 4 directions, you might be able to improve probing accuracy by using the **Precision Probing Method** that uses individual pre-trip-travel corrections in the X+/X- and Y+/Y- directions.
+See Chapter [Precision Touch Probe Calibration](PrecisionCalibration.md) for more details.

 * Black Trip Line.
 This is the line that connects all recorded trip points with each other